pranavcl/astroview/README.md

 This project is a submission for the [**NASA 2025 Space Apps Challenge**](https://www.spaceappschallenge.org/2025/).
 Made by team **ImageInators**.

 ✨ **ASTROVIEW** is a hub for **anyone** to explore and view splendid images of Space, Earth and Planets captured by satellites from [NASA](https://nasa.gov) and other Space Agencies.
-It can view images in **full resolution**, **zoom and pan** to **discover new patterns** and features, **annotate with pens and shapes of various thicknesses and colors** and just a click.
+It can view images in **full resolution**, **zoom and pan** to **discover new patterns** and features, **annotate with pens and shapes of various thicknesses and colors** with just a click.
 A simple and intuitive experience to experience the marvelous universe we live in, simply from our browser. 🌐

 ![Screenshot of the annotation features](screenshot1.png)
 ![Screenshot of the landing page](screenshot2.png)